Echoes of neurodegenerative disease in fatal COVID-19; sleep woes may add risk

 Most COVID-19 antibody drugs likely work against variants

 Most COVID-19 antibody drugs that are approved for emergency use in the United States - and some that are still in development - are likely to protect against variants of the novel coronavirus, new data suggests.
-In test tube experiments, researchers exposed the antibodies, alone and in combinations, to "engineered" versions of mutated virus and to actual virus obtained from patients infected with Alpha, Beta, or Gamma variants - first identified in Britain, South Africa and Brazil, respectively - or variants first seen in New York, California or India.
-Then, in mice and hamsters, they tested the antibodies against the Beta variant, which is "most likely to escape neutralization ... and has the most resistance to COVID-19 vaccines," the research team said in a statement.
+In test tube experiments, and in mice and hamsters, researchers exposed the antibodies, alone and in combinations, to "engineered" versions of mutated virus and to actual virus obtained from patients infected with Alpha, Beta, or Gamma variants - first identified in Britain, South Africa and Brazil, respectively - or variants first seen in New York, California or India.
 Some individual drugs appeared to lose effectiveness against the variants in test tubes - but in the animals, low doses of most of the drugs, given in combinations, were protective, the researchers reported on Monday in the journal Nature.
 Another advantage of the combinations is that they "seemed to prevent the emergence of resistant viruses," study co-author Jacco Boon of Washington University School of Medicine in St. Louis said in the statement.
 "Resistance arose with some of the monotherapies, but never with combination therapy." (go.nature.com/3xJuOJL)

 Open tmsnrt.rs/3c7R3Bl in an external browser for a Reuters graphic on vaccines in development.